-I, , have read and discussed the c contents of the Saint Mark School Parent/Student Handbook with my child(ren), and we are aware of its policies, procedures, rules and consequences.
+I, , have read and discussed the contents of the Saint Mark School Parent/Student Handbook with my child(ren), and we are aware of its policies, procedures, rules and consequences.
 I understand that the provisions of the Parent/Student Handbook are guidelines only, and do not constitute a contract, either express or implied.
 I further understand that the Administration, in consultation with the Pastor, has the discretion to enforce the School's Standards of Conduct and determine final disciplinary action.
-Paren t Signature Date Name of Student(s) - please print: 1 varie or statem(s) prease print.